Step 1: Online Application

 These forms will be delegated by the parent on Ravenna to the principal or counselor at your daughter’s current school.
 All records, including grades and standardized test scores for the current year as well as two years prior, should be mailed/emailed directly to Atlanta Girls’ School or uploaded via the Ravenna portal.

-Your daughter’s current English teacher and your daughter’s current math teacher must complete an evaluation form.
-These forms will be delegated by the parent on Ravenna to the English and math teachers at your daughter’s current school.
+Your student’s current English teacher and current math teacher must complete an evaluation form.
+These forms will be delegated by the parent on Ravenna to the English and math teachers at your child’s current school.
 Completed forms should be uploaded via the Ravenna portal by the delegated teachers.

 Step 4: Student Interview

-Once your daughter’s online application is submitted, the office of admission will contact you to arrange a date for her interview.
+Once your student’s online application is submitted, the office of admission will contact you to arrange a date for her interview.

 The Atlanta Girls’ School admits qualified students without regard to race, color, disability, religion, sexual orientation, age, national or ethnic origin to all the rights, privileges, programs, and activities generally accorded and made available to students at the School.
 The Atlanta Girls’ School does not discriminate on the basis of race, color, disability, religion, sexual orientation, age, national or ethnic origin in administration of its educational policies, admissions policies, financial aid program, athletics, and other School administered programs and activities.